JacobTsafatinos/Git101/README.md

 # Backtracking - How to undo "most" things.

-We'll do all out backtrackinng work in the backtrackinng repo.
+We'll do all out backtracking work in the backtracking repo.
 So first let's check it out.

 ```mkdir backtracking```
 ```cd backtracking```